jmgaya/frontend-code-test-sketch/README.md

 * Avoid duplicated GraphQL queries with some caching strategy.
 This could be solved with several strategies:
     * Using some kind of [context](https://reactjs.org/docs/context.html) which holds all the information about the **application state** combined with **useReducer** as shown [here](https://github.com/jmgaya/frontend-shopping-cart-challenge/blob/master/app/src/store/index.js)
     * Caching each successfull **query** internally when requesting the [API](https://graphql.sketch.cloud/api) and returning this value if cached.
 This strategy requires another mechanism,  because subsequent calls could hit the server if our product demands.
 In this case, we can use a **TTL** mechanism, meaning we'll query the API if the cached data has been stored for a long.
+* Any tracking mechanism for analytical decisions as our product is intended to evolve probably based on data.